nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     - The user executes `deadline desc` command to sort the salary of the roles in the descending order. <img src="images/DeadlineCommand2.png" width="800" />

-The following sequence diagram shows how the Deadline Command is being done:
+The following sequence diagram shows how the Deadline Command is being done and used:

 <img src="images/DeadlineCommandSequenceDiagram.png" width="800" />